 After nearly two years at NYU, where he studied Spanish and played baseball while carrying a camera everywhere, Tim reached a turning point.
 New York was exhilarating but expensive and overwhelming.
 "I discovered that I can't afford to stay in New York.
 College there was really expensive.
 Honestly, I was a little burnt out on school."

 More importantly, there was Katie.
-They had started dating when he was a junior, and she was a senior at South Royalton High School, now White River Valley High School.
-Having already endured long-distance once, they didn’t want to spend the rest of college apart.
-“Because Katie had gone to UVM,” he explained, “we were ready to start our life together.”
+They had started dating when he was a junior and she was a senior at South Royalton High School, now White River Valley High School.
+Having already endured long-distance once, they didn't want to spend the rest of college apart.
+"Because Katie had gone to UVM," he explained, "we were ready to start our life together [in Vermont]."

 Tim left NYU, came home for a semester, then transferred to UVM.
 They spent that year together in Burlington — she finishing her degree, he finishing his coursework.
 When she graduated, Tim returned to Randolph and began working at The Herald.

-By the time he returned to Randolph for good, Tim had grown into someone who knew the paper from the inside out — first as a photographer, then as a writer, then as the person who understood how the whole operation held together.
-When Dickey Drysdale began meeting with potential buyers, Tim couldn’t picture himself working for any of them.
-“I couldn’t see myself at the Rutland Herald or the Valley News,” he told me.
-So he went to lunch with Dickey, talked through what it would mean, and in June of 2015 — at thirty-two — he (and Katie? - confirm) bought The Herald.
-It wasn’t a dramatic career leap so much as an acknowledgment of something already true: he was the one who understood the paper, the one who cared about it, the one who could carry it forward.
+After he returned to Randolph for good, Tim had grown into someone who knew the paper from the inside out — first as a photographer, then as a writer, then as the person who understood how the whole operation held together.
+When Dickey Drysdale began meeting with potential buyers, Tim couldn't picture himself working for any of them.
+"I couldn't see myself at the Rutland Herald or the Valley News," he told me.
+So he went to lunch with Dickey, talked through what it would mean, and in June of 2015 — at thirty-two — he and Katie bought The Herald.
+It wasn't a dramatic career leap so much as an acknowledgment of something already true: he was the one who understood the paper, the one who cared about it, the one who could carry it forward.

 The work that holds us together